Dilsv/fork-yeah/README.md

 - Covered in user stories: 12, 26

-### Delete task
+### Delete recipe

-Delete task is a feature of the Tick It site giving users the ability to delete their owned tasks at their will.
+Delete recipe is a feature of the Fork Yeah site giving users the ability to delete their owned tasks at their will.

 <details>
 <summary>Delete task image</summary>